 - Tread depth: Check for minimum tread depth (4/32 on steering axle tires, 2/32 on all other tires). - Tire condition: Check that tread is evenly worn and look for cuts or other damage to tread or sidewalls.
-Also, make sure that valve caps and stems are not missing, broken, or damaged. - Tire inflation: Check for proper inflation by using a tire gauge, or inflation by striking tires with a mallet or other similar device.
+Also, make sure that valve caps and stems are not missing, broken, or damaged. - Tire inflation: Check for proper inflation by using a tire gauge.
 Note: You will not get credit if you simply kick the tires to check for proper inflation.